Frontend Integrations

 Frontend operators are subject to governance control:

-• Slashing — Governance can slash staked cREP for abuse and confiscate already accrued frontend fees.
+• Slashing - Governance can slash staked HREP for abuse and confiscate already accrued frontend fees.

-• Rebonding required — After a partial slash, operators must top back up to the full 1,000 cREP stake before governance can approve them again.
+• Rebonding required - After a partial slash, operators must top back up to the full 1,000 HREP stake before frontend fees can accrue again.